-The scope of this post is to discuss what happens before, during and after an audit for merchandising, service and/or loss-prevention in a store using retail audit software.
+This post details what happens before, during and after an audit or inspection for merchandising, service and/or loss-prevention in a store.
+Here’s how to conduct a retail audit/inspection in 10 steps.

 Step 1: Schedule the audit

-Using your enterprise calendar or your Compliant IA built-in calendar, schedule the audit.
+First, using your enterprise calendar or your Compliant IA built-in calendar, schedule the audit.
 Some audits are announced to the store’s management.
+Other audits are unannounced, or “surprise” inspections.

-Announced – This is typically the case with merchandising audits, particularly those preceding an in-store merchandising campaign or seasonal program.
-The intention being to prepare for significant upcoming dates and execute the facets of the seasonal program as laid out by head office.
+Announced – This is typically the case with merchandising audits.
+Particularly when a merchandising inspection precedes an in-store merchandising campaign or seasonal program.
+The intention is to prepare for significant upcoming dates and execute the facets of the seasonal program as laid out by head office.

-Unannounced – The district manager shows up without prior warning to conduct an on-the-spot audit.
-This is often the case with service and health & safety compliance where the purpose of the audit is to gauge the store’s compliance with standards on a typical day with no additional preparation or training before to the audit.
+Unannounced – The district manager shows up without prior warning to conduct an on-the-spot audit/inspection.
+This is often the case with service and health & safety compliance.
+Here the purpose of the audit is to gauge the store’s compliance with standards on a typical day with no additional preparation or training before to the audit.

 Step 2: Prepare for the audit

 Familiarize yourself with the current ownership and management.
 Look up, compare and analyze past audits so you can put the latest information into perspective.
-Look for trends, repeat unacceptables and location to district averages.
+Next, look for trends, repeat unacceptables and location to district averages.
 If you have any notes or questions, compile them ahead of time.

 Step 3: Conduct the audit

-Most audits are conducted from the outside in.
-Whenever possible, sections should be laid out to match the natural path of a District Managers visit.
-Start with the exterior (parking lot if applicable) the main windows and or facade of building then work your way in, around the aisles and into the back of the store.
+Audits usually proceed from the outside in.
+Whenever possible, lay out sections to match the natural path of a District Managers visit.
+Start with the exterior (parking lot if applicable) including the main windows and or facade of building.
+Then work your way in, around the aisles and into the back of the store.

 While you can jump around between sections during or after the visit, setting up your audit questions according to the natural flow of a visit saves time and is more intuitive.